opencv/opencv/modules/core/doc/basic_structures.rst

 .. cpp:function:: static Mat Mat::diag(const Mat& matD)

-    Extracts diagonal from a matrix, or creates a diagonal matrix.
+    Extracts a diagonal from a matrix, or creates a diagonal matrix.

-    :param d: index of the diagonal, with the following meaning:
+    :param d: Index of the diagonal, with the following values:

         * **d=0** the main diagonal

-        * **d>0** a diagonal from the lower half, e.g.  ``d=1``  means the diagonal immediately below the main one
+        * **d>0** a diagonal from the lower half.
+For example,  ``d=1``  means the diagonal is set immediately below the main one.

-        * **d<0** a diagonal from the upper half, e.g.  ``d=1``  means the diagonal immediately above the main one
+        * **d<0** a diagonal from the upper half.
+For example,  ``d=1``  means the diagonal is set immediately above the main one.

-    :param matD: single-column matrix that will form the diagonal matrix.
+    :param matD: A single-column matrix that forms the diagonal matrix.

 The method makes a new header for the specified matrix diagonal.
-The new matrix will be represented as a single-column matrix.
+The new matrix is represented as a single-column matrix.
 Similarly to
 :func:`Mat::row` and
-:func:`Mat::col` , this is O(1) operation.
+:func:`Mat::col` , this is an O(1) operation.

 .. index:: Mat::clone